peterjesus/ml4politicaltwitterstreams/README.md

 # ml4politicaltwitterstreams

-### Analysis of real-time associations on Twitter
+## Analysis of real-time associations on Twitter

+##### Description

-Within this repository I have gathered the research I carried out during 2018 for my final MSc thesis at the University of Granada.
+Within this repository I have gathered the research I carried out in 2019 for my final MSc thesis at the University of Granada.

-Our goal was to study
+We perform a real-dataset generation by using Twitter API in order to extract those tweets related to specific political hashtag during July and August 2019.
+Our goal was to perform a study concept drift phenomena within this data in order to develop a model capable of monitoring political campaigns.

 It is a multidisciplinary problem that could be interesting since it consider different Machine Learning fields, such as:

 - Data Stream Mining
 - Natural Language Processing
-- Unsupervised Learning: Association Rules Learning
+- Unsupervised Learning (Association Rules Learning)
 - Social Media Mining

 I have mainly worked with Python for Twitter data processing and I have leveraged other already-implemented methods for online rules analysis: